 SEO is a long-term effort, but if done right it can provide great benefits for your site and your business.

 Note that every tool mentioned in this article is available with our Advanced plan.
-If you already have an Alexa Pro subscription you can upgrade your current plan level at http://www.alexa.com/account, otherwise you can sign up for a free 7 day trial of our Advanced plan.
+If you already have an Alexa Pro subscription you can upgrade your current plan level at http://www.alexa.com/account, otherwise you can sign up for a free 14 day trial of our Advanced plan.
 You can also learn more about the tools mentioned here in our video tutorials and getting started guides.